What is the GDPR?

-CCC has completed three SOC 2 Type 2 audits – in 2017, 2018 and 2019.
-CCC was ISO27001 certified, in January of 2019.
-This certification will last until January of 2022.
-Our SOC and ISO preparedness activities enabled CCC to qualify in the initial group of applicants for the EU-US Privacy Shield and for recertification in 2018 and 2019 and for Swiss-US Privacy Shield certification in 2019.
+CCC has completed three SOC 2 Type 2 audits – in 2018, 2019 and 2020.
+CCC was ISO27001 certified, in January of 2019, with annual surveillance audits and a recertification audit scheduled for late 2021.
+Our SOC and ISO preparedness activities enabled CCC to qualify in the initial group of applicants for the EU-US Privacy Shield and for recertification in 2018, 2019 and 2020 and for Swiss-US Privacy Shield certification in 2019 and 2020.
+Additionally, our online privacy policies are audited annually and certified by TRUSTe/TRUSTARC.
 CCC and RightsDirect are confident that the activities we undertook to achieve these third-party certifications (and our intention to maintain them in order to provide service to our customers) have kept us on course for continuing GDPR compliance.

 Why do you need my personal data?

 The GDPR requires us to have a “Legitimate Interest” to collect and use your personal data.
 For example, your personal data might be necessary for the fulfillment of the purpose of an agreement or an order, or to provide you with informational materials which you have requested or that are related to a service or product you use or an interest that you have otherwise indicated to us.
 Each of these is considered a “Legitimate Interest”.

 How did you get permission to use my personal data or to contact me?